A screenplay is not yet a film.

 Which expectations have shifted?

-And everyone carries on working as before.
+And everyone carries on as before.

 This is where I work